 Alternate Rule (Mushroom):

-Instead of playing with the ring of cards around the Kings Cup, instead play with an empty beer bottle in the middle.
-At the end of each person’s turn they must place their discarded card on top of the beer bottle.
-The next person who places a card on the beer bottle must place it with two of the card’s corners off of the other cards.
+Instead of playing with the ring of cards around the Kings Cup, instead play with an empty bottle in the middle.
+At the end of each person’s turn they must place their discarded card on top of the bottle.
+The next person who places a card on the bottle must place it with two of the card’s corners off of the other cards.
 Eventually the amount of cards will expand and become unstable.
 Whoever knocks the cards off the bottle must finish their drink.